 New Feature!
 Vertical milling columns now include an oil reservoir on the saddle nut to keep the leadscrew lubricated.

 This is the most economical way to get into milling.
 Most standard vertical milling operations can be performed with this attachment, with size being the basic limitation.
 Conversion from the lathe to milling takes less than one minute.
 Almost all Sherline milling accessories may be used with the setup.
-At a later date, should you wish to upgrade to a complete vertical milling machine, the column will fit the Sherline XY-bases (P/N 5200/5210, or 5401/5411).
-This offers cost savings compared to purchasing a complete vertical milling machine, because you save the cost of a second headstock, motor and speed control.
+At a later date, should you wish to upgrade to a complete vertical milling machine, the column will fit the 10″ XY-base or 12″ XY-base.
+This offers cost savings compared to purchasing a complete vertical milling machine because you save the cost of a second headstock, motor and speed control.

 The model 4000 lathe is shown set up with a vertical milling column attachment.
 Convert from lathe to mill, or back to a lathe, in less than one minute!

 Explanation of terms: As used in reference to the Sherline product line, a MILL COLUMN is a column used on a mill.
 It is held in place on the mill base with two 1/4-20 bolts.
 A VERTICAL MILLING COLUMN is used on the lathe to add a milling capability.
 It has a large hole in the center that fits over the headstock pin on the lathe base and is held in place with a set screw.
 The lathe’s headstock/motor/speed control unit is relocated from the pin on the base to the pin on the vertical milling column saddle.
 In practice, all vertical milling column bases now have both the single hole for the pin AND the two holes for use on a mill base, so they can be used for either application, whereas mill columns can only be used on a mill base.

 2.5″ Z Axis Handwheel (Metric)

 |Saddle Nut with Oiler (Inch)

 Saddle Nut with Oiler (Metric)